open-mmlab/mmaction2/projects/example_project/README.md

 ## Checklist

-Here is a checklist of this project's progress.
-And you can ignore this part if you don't plan to contribute to MMClassification projects.
+Here is a checklist of this project's progress, and you can ignore this part if you don't plan to contribute to MMAction2 projects.

 - [ ] Milestone 1: PR-ready, and acceptable to be one of the `projects/`.